Finitely Correlated States Driven by Topological Dynamics: Introduction

-Therefore, we turn to the computational methods of \cite{Tasaki_prs}, which uses the Affleck-Lieb Twist Operator defined as In the deterministic case of a gapped ground state $\phi$ with time-reversal symmetry, \cite{Tasaki_prs} argues that the sign of the expectation value $\mathscr{O}(\phi):=\lim_{L\to \infty}\sgn(\phi(T_L)) = \pm 1$, and this determines a $\Z_2$-index.
+In the deterministic case of a gapped ground state $\phi$ with time-reversal symmetry, \cite{Tasaki_prs} argued that the sign of the expectation value $\mathscr{O}(\phi):=\lim_{L\to \infty}\sgn(\phi(T_L)) = \pm 1$, and this determines a $\Z_2$-index.
 Namely, \cite{Tasaki_prs} shows that the AKLT state has an index value equal to $-1$.
 By contrast, we show the following.

 \begin{thmx}[Theorem~\ref{thm:Z2-index}, Informal] Let $\nu^\Z_\omega$ be the disordered deformation of the AKLT model described in Theorem~\ref{thmx:Gapless_Hamiltonian}.
 Then $\nu^{\Z}_\omega$ is invariant under time-reversal almost surely.
-Furthermore, That is, the value of the index $\mathcal{O}(\psi^{\Z}_\omega)$ as defined by \cite{Tasaki_prs}, converges to $-1$ in $L^1(\P)$-norm. \end{thmx}
+Furthermore, That is, the value of the index $\mathscr{O}(\nu^{\Z}_\omega)$ as defined by \cite{Tasaki_prs}, converges to $-1$ for $\P$-a.e. realization of the disorder. \end{thmx}